ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Applications are handed by the administration and graduate admission committee.
 Do note that we are often not involved in this process nor in admission decisions.
 Therefore, we are afraid that we do not have an insight in your application status and are not able to keep you updated.
-Please rest assured that your application is carefully evaluated and that you will hear back from the university in time.
+However, please rest assured that your application is carefully evaluated and that you will hear back from the university in time.

 In the meantime, you are welcome to get in touch with us about other matters.